 Add Azure Blob Destination data stores, either by Account or Bucket.

 With Add Account, discover all the containers by entering:

 - Primary access key

-Required information can be found in Azure Portal by navigating to the Access keys item under Settings for the storage account.
-If the keys are not showing, click on the Show keys.
+Required information can be found in Azure portal by navigating to the Access keys item under Settings for the storage account.
+If the keys aren't showing, select on the Show keys.

-Container name represents the target container for the migration and needs to be created before migration.
-Other required information can be found in Azure Portal by navigating to the Access keys item under Settings for the storage account.
-If the keys are not showing, click on the Show keys.
+The container name represents the destination container for the migration and needs to be created before migration.
+Other required information can be found in Azure portal by navigating to the Access keys item under Settings for the storage account.
+If the keys aren't showing, select on the Show keys.

 Various resources are available to learn more: